-A new golden age dawned in the middle ages while Henry II was King of England.
+A new golden age dawned in the Middle Ages while Henry II was King of England.
 During this time, Henry constructed a massive and awe-inspiring Château on the site of the Roman base, encompassing an area over 500 meters long.
-It became one of the King’s favorite residences and Chinon castle and the entire region received constant attention; always looking as beautiful as possible.
-Trade increased and Chinon prospered.
+It became one of the King’s favorite residences, and Chinon Castle and the entire region received constant attention, always looking as beautiful as possible.
+Trade increased, and Chinon prospered.

-After the Revolution, the Château was left to decay, with many of the Chinon nobility meeting a sticky end at the guillotine.
-It was not until the reign of Emperor Napoleon III that the castle was partly restored, supervised by no other than the author of Carmen!
+After the Revolution, the Châteaux were left to decay, with many Chinon nobility meeting a sticky end at the guillotine.
+It was not until Emperor Napoleon III’s reign that the castle was partly restored, supervised by no other than the author of Carmen!
 Chinon enjoyed a relatively stable existence until the onslaught of World War I. The town was relatively unaffected by the Two World Wars of the 20th century and enjoyed a stable post-war history as a center for tourism and wine.

-Today, Chinon continues to attract visitors far and wide as wine lovers journey on their pilgrimage through the Loire Valley.
-An essential port of call with its superb restaurants, inviting streets and squares and fascinating history, Chinon charms all those who visit.
-It is astonishing how much history this relatively small town has been privy to over the centuries, no other town in France has witnessed so many historical events and could offer such a rich cultural legacy – the perfect base from which to explore the majestic Château of the Loire.
+Today, Chinon attracts visitors far and wide as wine lovers journey on their pilgrimage through the Loire Valley.
+An essential port of call with its superb restaurants, inviting streets and squares, and fascinating history, Chinon charms all those who visit.
+It is astonishing how much history this relatively small town has been privy to over the centuries.
+No other town in France has witnessed many historical events and could offer such a rich cultural legacy – the perfect base to explore the majestic Châteaux of the Loire.

 Gastronomy & Wine

-One of the most spectacular and enchanting Château in the region, Château Durivau is easily accessible from Chinon.
+One of the most spectacular and enchanting Château in the region, Château Durivau, is easily accessible from Chinon.
 Visitors to this delightful property love strolling around the fairytale gardens, the perfect spot to enjoy a long lunch in the shade.
 Bliss!